stephenrdoyle/teaching_development/module_linux_scripting/module_linux_scripting.md

 ### cd - change current working directory
-- The command "cd" stands for change directory.
+- The command *cd* stands for change directory.
-- The cd command will change the current working directory to another, in other words allow you to move up or down in the directory hierarchy.
+- The *cd* command will change the current working directory to another, in other words allow you to move up or down in the directory hierarchy.
 - To move into the genome_1 directory , complete the following:
      - Note, you'll remember this more easily if you type this into the terminal rather copying and pasting.
      - Also remember that you can use tab completion to save typing all of it.